Spokane Urology is expanding with a second location!

 A burning sensation while urinating, increased urinary urgency, and lower pelvic pain are all signs of a urinary tract infection (UTI).
 If you’re experiencing urinary tract infection symptoms, contact the top-rated urologists at Spokane Urology for an evaluation.
-You can book an exam at this clinic in Spokane, Washington, through the website, or you can call the office to speak with a team member directly.
+You can book an exam at this clinic in Spokane and Spokane Valley, Washington, through the website, or you can call the office to speak with a team member directly.

 A urinary tract infection, more commonly known as a UTI, occurs when bacteria sneak into your urethra and enter your bladder.
 Women are more likely to suffer from painful UTIs because of their anatomy.
 For example, in women, the anus is very close to the vagina, which makes it easy for fecal bacteria to sneak into your urethra.